15 unique nature sites, stretching from Skagen to Bornholm, form Denmark's Nature Canon. One of them is right by the Little Belt ...

-Trelde Næs is home to fantastic, beautiful nature with forests, steep clay slopes, meadows and a nice Blue Flag beach.
+Trelde Næs is home to fantastic, beautiful nature with forests, steep clay slopes, meadows and a sandy Blue Flag beach.
 The area is perfect for nature lovers.

 Geologically speaking, the area of Trelde Næs is unique.
-In the great 30 metre high clay slopes facing Vejle Fjord you can see clearly defined layers and sediments which date back more than 50 million years.
+In the great 30 metre high clay slopes facing north towards Vejle Fjord, you can see clearly defined layers and sediments which date back more than 50 million years.
 The layers were created through no less than three ice ages and one interglacial period which brought the giant ice masses to a brief halt 400.000 years ago.
 Trelde Næs is also a good spot for finding fossils.
-The area has been appointed national, geological area of interest, and for good reason.
+The area has been appointed national, geological area of interest and for good reason.

-Along the Little Belt side of the ness, is a 6 km long untouched coastline with dramatic landslide formations.
+Along the south side of the peninsula, is a 6 km long untouched coastline with dramatic landslide formations.
 It is the longest and most remarkable of its kind in Denmark.
-The clay here, was once the bottom of an ocean, covering the northwestern part of Europe some 55 million years ago.
-One of the fossil types that can be found in the clay is shark teeth, from sharks that roamed the ocean millions of years ago.
+The clay here, was once the bottom of an ocean which covered the northwestern part of Europe some 55 million years ago.
+One of the fossil types that can be found in the clay is teeth from sharks that roamed the ocean millions of years ago.

-The Danish society for Nature Conservation has ranked the Trelde forests as one the most biodiverse forest areas in Denmark.
-Trelde Næs therefore has a unique flora and fauna.
-If you are interested in mushroom hunting Trelde Næs is one of Jutland's best hunting fields.
-You may also come across the rare marsh orchid, which is only found in a few other spots in Denmark.
+The Danish Society for Nature Conservation has named the Trelde Forests one of the most biodiverse forest areas in Denmark.
+Trelde Næs is home to an extraordinarily rich flora and fauna.
+If you are interested in mushrooms, it is one of Jutland's best hunting fields.
+You may also come across the rare Marsh Orchid, which is only found in a few other spots in Denmark.

 The tip of Trelde Næs was purchased by Fredericia Municipality in 1966 and was made a protected area.
 But the history of Trelde Næs is not entirely peaceful.

-I early medieval times the lawless Count Trolle known as the King of the Ness roamed the area.
-During the 14th-15th century Trelde Næs belonged to the Crown's estates.
-Later Trelde Næs was object of much dispute between local lords and landowners who all wanted it.
-They were especially interested in the rights to the exceptional amount of herring in the waters by Trelde Næs.
+I early medieval times, the lawless Count Trolle known as the King of the Ness roamed the area.
+During the 14th-15th century, Trelde Næs belonged to the Crown's estates.
+Later, Trelde Næs was subject to many disputes between local lords and landowners.
+They were especially interested in the rights to the exceptional amounts of herring in the waters by Trelde Næs.

-In 1657 the area was occupied by Swedish soldiers who burned down all the farmhouses.
-Luckily the farmers had escaped into the Trelde forests in time.
+In 1657, the area was occupied by Swedish soldiers who burned down all the farmhouses in the village Trelde.
+Luckily, the farmers had escaped into the Trelde Forests in time.
 But they were forced to stay in hiding living in caves in the forests for more than a year.

-In 1919 Trelde Næs was bought by business owner Harald Plum.
-Trelde Næs was used a summer retreat for mr. Plum's employees.
+In 1919, Trelde Næs was bought by business owner Harald Plum who used it as a summer retreat for his employees.
 Plum went bankrupt in 1923 and took his own life in 1929.
-By then, Trelde Næs was a public retreat with a summer time pension and a restaurant.
+By then, Trelde Næs had been turned into a public retreat with a summer time pension and a restaurant.

-In 1930 Trelde Næs was sold again.
+In 1930, Trelde Næs was sold again.
 It was then owned for years by Ane Ryholt who became known as the Queen of the Ness.
 Ane Ryholt was a headstrong character who guarded her personal life so much, that she eventually closed off Trelde Næs to the public and had gates and barbed wire fences installed around the estate.
-There were rumours that Ane kept guard dogs and sometimes threatened trespassers with a hunting rifle.
-Others claim she was kind and helpful as long as her privacy was respected.
+There were rumours, that Miss Ryholt kept guard dogs and sometimes threatened trespassers with a hunting rifle.
+Others claim she was kind and helpful, as long as her privacy was respected.
 Ane Ryholt was in charge of a number of successful restaurants in Copenhagen and Trelde Næs was initially her summer residence.
-Later she moved permanently to her beloved estate and lived there until she died.
-She had sold the property a few years prior to her death, but the sale was conditioned by her right to stay until she died.
+Later, she moved permanently to her beloved estate and lived there until she died.
+She had sold the property a few years prior to her death, but the sale was conditioned by her right to stay for the remains of her life.
 Her ashes were spread on the lawn by the main house Troldehuset and a few years later the municipality placed a bust to mark her final resting place.